Honor killings in the United States

+Background

 Around 2017, City University of New York John Jay College of Criminal Justice professor Ric Curtis led a team that analyzed honor killing statistics from Germany, the Netherlands, and the United Kingdom and made a proxy estimate for the United States based on that, resulting in an estimated 23–27 annual honor killings in the U.S. In 2017 Jesse Singal of New York Magazine wrote "there’s effectively no evidence that honor killings are common at all, according to one of the only (if not the only) studies attempting to estimate how prevalent that crime is."
 Executive Order 13769 "Protecting the Nation from Foreign Terrorist Entry into the United States" stated that the U.S. federal government would collect information on honor killings committed by foreigners resident in the U.S.

 In 2012, Zuhdi Jasser of the think tank American Islamic Forum for Democracy argued that honor killings were a phenomenon in the U.S. that needs to be investigated.
 In 2015, senior fellow of Center for Advanced Studies on Terrorism, Farhana Qazi, stated that the actual number of honor killings was higher than the reported statistics due to a reluctance to embarrass relatives of the deceased.

-In 2014, the research corporation Westat released a study on honor killings and violence entitled "Honor Violence Measurement Methods."
+In 2014, the research corporation Westat released a study on honor killings and violence entitled "Honor Violence Measurement Methods".
 The study was commissioned by the U.S. Department of Justice, and it identified four types of honor violence: honor killings, honor-based domestic violence, forced marriage, and female genital mutilation.
-The report estimated that 23-27 honor killings took place in the United States each year.
+The report estimated that 23–27 honor killings took place in the United States each year.

 Instances

-Palestina Isa
+Tina Isa

-In 1989 in St. Louis, Missouri, sixteen-year-old Palestina (Tina) Isa was murdered by her Palestinian father, Zein Isa, with the aid of her Brazilian mother, Maria Isa, a former Roman Catholic who had converted to Islam.
+In 1989 in St. Louis, Missouri, sixteen-year-old Palestina (Tina) Isa was murdered by her Palestinian father, Zein Isa, with the aid of her Brazilian mother, Maria Isa.
 Their daughter listened to American popular music such as dance, rap, R&B, and rock.
 After learning that Palestina had taken a part-time job without her parents' permission, and dated an African American man, her father felt she had become too modernized.
-On the day of her murder, Zein repeatedly stabbed his daughter Tina, while her mother Maria held her down.
+On the day of her murder, Zein repeatedly stabbed his daughter, while her mother Maria held her down.
 On December 20, 1991, both Zein and Maria Isa were convicted of first-degree murder and sentenced to death.
-Zein died from complications from diabetes on February 17, 1997.
+Zein died from complications of diabetes on February 17, 1997.
 Maria Isa's death sentence was commuted to life imprisonment without parole; she died on April 30, 2014, in a Vandalia, Missouri, prison at the age of 70.